A 12-year-old boy has been taken to hospital after being knocked down by a car

-Police have closed a road in Pudsey after a 12-year-old boy was knocked down by a car.
+Police have reopened a road in Pudsey after a 12-year-old boy was knocked down by a car.

 Emergency services were called to Kent Road shortly before 8.30am today after it was reported that there had been a collision near to the junction with Kent Crescent.

-West Yorkshire Police has now confirmed that a 12-year-old boy was knocked down by car and has been taken to hospital.
+West Yorkshire Police confirmed that a 12-year-old boy was knocked down by car and has been taken to hospital.

 A force spokesperson said: "At 8.29am today, police were called to a road traffic collision in Kent Road, Pudsey, where a 12-year-old boy pedestrian had been involved in a collision with a Ford Kuga near to the junction with Kent Crescent.